marekgrabowski/HartfordProjectFrontEnd/README.md

 This repo is configured with a GitHub action that automatically builds & pushes any change made in the main branch to AWS automatically, only push working builds to main.

+If Using VsCode install the Astro & TailwindCSS IntelliSense for autocomplete & highlighting.

 ## What is Astro & Documentation

 Astro is an SSG, built using Nodejs.
 You can look at it as a page builder/designer similar to products like Wix or WordPress.